 MVVM: Exploring a Pattern

-Visualising data has always been an rather elusive challenge for software development.
-It seems easy, until we get to some more complex scenarios and we realise that just putting data in our views is not enough and we need more structure in our presentation layer.
+Visualizing data has always been a rather elusive challenge for software development.
+It seems easy until we get to some more complex scenarios and we realize that just putting data in our views is not enough and we need more structure in our presentation layer.
 We’re still struggling with this today.

 Since then I wanted to try this pattern and fully understand it because from the presentation itself it was clear that it would make life easier when it came to UI, or better said, front-end work.
 Stuff that has to do with how users interact with an application.
 I’ve been through trials and errors with this pattern, I tried a lot of things to make it work with my very limited understanding of it at the time.
 These tries, each has taught me something that I did not know about MVVM or helped me better understand the pattern.